 He’s a talented professional musician who plays for two churches in Los Angeles and loves interacting with others.
-He works out regularly and enjoys a healthy lifestyle.
+He exercises regularly and enjoys a healthy lifestyle.
 When he’s not playing the organ and piano, he’s busy running his own private practice in Long Beach as a psychotherapist.

 “I love helping people feel inspired and I love making them feel better,” he says.

-One day at work, Kemp realized he didn’t feel so good himself.
-He was with a client and realized he was having trouble breathing.
-He quickly got himself to the doctor who ordered him to go directly to an emergency room when he realized Kemp’s heart rate was sky high at 165 beats per minute.
+One day at work, however, Kemp realized he didn’t feel so good himself.
+He was with a client and noticed he was having trouble breathing.
+He quickly got himself to the doctor, who ordered him to go directly to an emergency room when he realized Kemp’s heart rate was sky-high at 165 beats per minute.